Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 One thing that is true across the board, though, is that you’ll spend most of your time carrying on conversations and making connections.
 You can’t help people from any walk of life or with any level of disorder unless they, and those around them, listen to what you’re saying.

 As you engage with patients and the community, you’ll also put to use your training in observation and evaluation.
-Most people with substance use disorders don’t believe they have a problem—you have to penetrate the surface and determine what’s really really going on.
+Most people with substance use disorders don’t believe they have a problem.
+You have to penetrate the surface and determine what’s really going on.

 This often means encountering a whole host of co-occurring mental health problems, which presents one of the biggest conundrums in addiction therapy: which came first, the mental health problems or the substance use disorder.